Seychelles national football team

-The Seychelles national football team, nicknamed The Pirates, represents Seychelles in international football and is controlled by the Seychelles Football Federation (SFF).
-SFF has been a member of the Confederation of African Football (CAF) since 1986, and a member of FIFA since 1986.
-The team's home stadium is the 10,000 capacity Stade Linité located in Roche Caiman in the outskirts of Victoria, the capital of Seychelles.
+The Seychelles national football team, nicknamed the Pirates, represents Seychelles in international football and is controlled by the Seychelles Football Federation (SFF).
+SFF has been a member of the Confederation of African Football (CAF) and FIFA since 1986.
+The team's home stadium is the 10,000-capacity Stade Linité located in Roche Caiman in the outskirts of Victoria, the capital of Seychelles.

 History

-Football was introduced to the Seychelles in the 1930s.
-Its first official competition, the Challenge Cup, was organized in 1936 then, in 1941, a championship between five teams was set up with matches of 60 minutes, played barefoot.
+Football was introduced to Seychelles in the 1930s.
+Its first official competition, the Challenge Cup, was organized in 1936.
+Then in 1941, a championship between five teams was set up with matches of 60 minutes, played barefoot.

 In 1969, the president of the Seychelles Football Federation wanted to set up a national team.
 Engaged on a voluntary basis, Adrian Fisher arrived on the island in September to reorganize Seychelles football.
-He equipped all the players with shoes, set up modern training techniques and extended the match time to 90 minutes.
-The newly formed national team play their first matches at a friendly tournament played in Kenya in April 1970.
-In Seychelles' first match played on a real football pitch, they drew 2–2 against Feisal F.C. then lost 1–2 to Mwengi at Mombasa Municipal Stadium.
-When Fisher left the Seychelles in 1973, the team had played six games against 4 clubs.
+He equipped all the players with shoes, introduced contemporary training techniques and extended the match time to 90 minutes.
+The newly-formed national team played their first matches at a friendly tournament in Kenya in April 1970.
+In Seychelles' first matches played on a real football pitch, they drew 2–2 against Feisal F.C. then lost 1–2 to Mwengi at Mombasa Municipal Stadium.
+When Fisher left Seychelles in 1973, the team had played six games against four clubs.

-Seychelles play their first meeting against another selection, on March 13, 1974, against Réunion.
-In this friendly match, the "Pirates", the team's nickname, lost 0–2.
+Seychelles played their first match against another national team on March 13, 1974, against Réunion.
+In this friendly match, the Pirates lost 0–2.
 Two years later, this time as an independent nation, the Seychelles faced Réunion again, losing 1–4.
-In September 1977, they played a FIFA-affiliated team, Mauritius, during a tournament played in Réunion, and lost 1–2.
-The team enjoyed its first victory the following year by winning at home 1–0 against Réunion.
+In September 1977, they played their first match against a FIFA-affiliated team, Mauritius, during a tournament played in Réunion, and lost 1–2.
+The team enjoyed its first victory the following year by beating Réunion 1–0 at home.

 In 1979, Seychelles played their first tournament, the 1979 Indian Ocean Games.
-They lost their first game 3–0 to Réunion, and won their second game 9–0 to Maldives.
-In the semi-final, they knocked out Mauritius 4–2 on penalties (1–1 after 90 min.), but in the final they lost 2–1 against to Réunion.
+They lost their first game 3–0 to Réunion, and beat Maldives 9–0 in their second.
+In the semi-final, they knocked out Mauritius 4–2 on penalties after a 1–1 draw, but in the final they lost 2–1 to Réunion.

-Seychelles were eliminated from the group stage at the 1985 Indian Ocean Games but, on Aug 31, 1986, they played their first competitive match recognised by FIFA and CAF, following their affiliation with both organizations, a qualification match against Mauritius for the 1987 All-Africa Games, they lost 1–2.
-They participated, for the first time, in the 1988 African Cup of Nations qualifiers against Mauritius but lost 1–3 over the two games.
+Seychelles were eliminated from the group stage at the 1985 Indian Ocean Games but, on August 31, 1986, they played their first competitive match recognised by FIFA and CAF, following their affiliation with both organisations, a qualification match against Mauritius for the 1987 All-Africa Games, which they lost 1–2.
+They participated, for the first time, in the 1988 African Cup of Nations qualifiers against Mauritius but lost 1–3 over the two legs.